brwali/proj1/proj1/README.md

 Do you publish case studies to show how your software has been used by yourself and others?|no Is the name of your project/software unique?|yes
-Is your project/software name free from trademark violations?|yes Is your software available as a package that can be deployed without building it?|?
- Is your software available for free?|yes
+Is your project/software name free from trademark violations?|yes Is your software available as a package that can be deployed without building it?|no Is your software available for free?|yes
  Is your source code publicly available to download, either as a downloadable bundle or via access to a source code repository?|yes
  Is your software hosted in an established, third-party repository likeGitHub (https://github.com), BitBucket (https://bitbucket.org),LaunchPad (https://launchpad.net) orSourceForge (https://sourceforge.net)?|yes
  Is your documentation clearly available on your website or within your software?|yes Does your documentation include a "quick start" guide, that provides a short overview of how to use your software with some basic examples of use?|yes
-  If you provide more extensive documentation, does this provide clear, step-by-step instructions on how to deploy and use your software?|?
+  If you provide more extensive documentation, does this provide clear, step-by-step instructions on how to deploy and use your software?|yes
   Do you provide a comprehensive guide to all your software’s commands, functions and options?|yes Do you provide troubleshooting information that describes the symptoms and step-by-step solutions for problems and error messages?|no
   If your software can be used as a library, package or service by other software, do you provide comprehensive API documentation?|yes